 The Truth about Zionism and Israilies

-LISTEN to former IDF (Israeli Defense Forces) soldiers explain, in their own words, the wicked atrocities Israel commits.
+CLICK HERE TO LISTEN to former IDF (Israeli Defense Forces) soldiers explain, in their own words, the wicked atrocities secular Israel commits.
 An abomination to JESUS.
-CLICK HERE TO HEAR Israeli soldiers talk about the occupied territories and the crimes against humanity, and JESUS, they commit on a daily basis.
-We obviously don’t agree with their theology, we are here to expose the hatred that is carried out when one does not abide in Jesus.
+CLICK HERE TO HEAR Israeli soldiers, God(Jesus) haters themselves lest some of them have repented and turned to Jesus, talk about the occupied territories and the crimes they commit on a daily basis against humanity (and JESUS).
+We obviously don’t agree with their theology but we are here to expose the hatred that is carried out when one does not abide in Jesus.

 Click here for a complete study on who the true Israel of God is.
 James 2:9 “But if ye have respect to persons, ye commit sin, and are convinced of the law as transgressors.”
 Romans 2:11 “For there is no respect of persons with God.”

-Dr Norman G Finkelstein Blasts Zionist Jewish University Student
+Dr Norman G Finkelstein, a God hater, Blasts Zionist Jewish University Student

 Anna Baltzer 2008 “Life in Occupied Palestine”